nortizcode/100DaysOfCode/r1-log.md

 Today I am still working on Python with the function arguments on code academy

 ###RID48
-Today I finished the Python lessons on code academy and the function arguments
+Today I finished the Python lessons on code academy and the function arguments.

+###RID49
+I've been taking a couple of days off and slacking a bit but today I started back up with some lessons on react components on Codeacademy